For GDPR compliance, end-users may need to give consent for Drift to save their information. In this article, we'll cover:

 How do I know which customers have given consent?

-Whenever a customer consents via Chat or Email, we’ll set this attribute to true on their contact record.
+Whenever a customer consents via Chat or Email, we’ll set the "has_consent" attribute to true on their contact record.
 Drift uses this attribute to determine whether returning customers should be prompted for consent.
 If you change the Drift Attribute to which consent is associated, customers who previously consented may be prompted for consent again unless this attribute is true on their contact record.

 You may track which customers have consented by creating a Dynamic Segment based on the Drift Attribute associated with consent.